Big South Conference Men's Basketball Player of the Year

 The Big South Conference Men's Basketball Player of the Year is an annual award given to the Big South Conference's most outstanding player.
 The award was first given following the 1985–86 season, the first year the league conducted basketball competition.
 (Note: The Big South Conference was formed in 1982–83 but did not compete in varsity basketball until 1985–86.)

 A distinctive recipient of the Big South Player of the Year Award is Tony Dunkin.
 Dunkin, a 6 ft 7 in small forward, played for the Coastal Carolina Chanticleers from 1989 to 1993 and won the award all four seasons.
 He is the only NCAA Division I men's basketball player to ever earn four conference player of the year awards.
 (Note: Four Division I women's players have matched this achievement, although two were co-winners on at least one occasion.
 Lee Eun-jung of Louisiana–Monroe, then known as Northeast Louisiana, was the sole recipient of the Southland Conference award from 1983–1986, and Macee Williams of IUPUI was the sole recipient in the Horizon League from 2019–2022.
 Kim Smith of Utah received the award in the Mountain West Conference from 2003–2006, twice outright and twice shared.
 Jantel Lavender of Ohio State received Big Ten Conference honors from 2008–2011.
 In that conference, two separate awards are presented, one voted on by league coaches and the other by media; Lavender received the coaches' award in 2008, the media award in 2011, and both awards in 2009 and 2010.)

 Coastal Carolina, which left the Big South for the Sun Belt Conference after the 2015–16 season, has the most all-time awards with nine and individual winners with five.
-Among current members, Winthrop has the most awards with six.
+Among current members, Winthrop has the most awards with seven.
 The only established Big South members without any winners are three of the six newest members of the conference—Presbyterian (joining in 2007), Gardner–Webb (2008), and Longwood (2012).
 Although Campbell's current tenure in the Big South dates only to 2011, it has three winners from its first conference tenure (1983–1994).